 - The installation is complete, and login to ALM Octane is successful. - The ALM Octane site admin intends to create spaces using an existing schema, which can be selected when creating a space in the ALM Octane Settings area for the site.
-For details, see Manage the site (on-premises) in the ALM Octane Help Center.
+For details, see Manage spaces - site admins in the ALM Octane Help Center.